thequang-ntq/Chatbot-Summary-ntq/README.md

 ## Getting Started

 -The purpose of the app (project):
-    + Home-Screen of the app, which have a submit API Key TextField, an Chat Button to swicth to Chat-Screen (Chat with AI) and Summary Button to switch to Summary-Screen (Summarize Text File, Audio File... and ask Question about it.)
+    + Home-Screen of the app, which have a submit API Key TextField, an Chat Button to switch to Chat-Screen (Chat with AI) and Summary Button to switch to Summary-Screen (Summarize Text File, Audio File... and ask Question about it.)
 -This app is for a small project and this is my first project SO It is not good and Have many places that not completed too.
 I am sorry for that.

 ## HOW TO USE